Mississippi and Alabama face a painful recovery after storms and a tornado killed 26

 Homes were ripped from their foundations, vehicles were tossed through the air and at least 25 people were killed as a result of severe weather, including a powerful EF-4 tornado.
 At least one person died in neighboring Alabama.

-The Mississippi Emergency Management Agency said on Saturday that dozens of people remained injured.
+The Mississippi Emergency Management Agency said that dozens of people were injured.

 Major Larry, a truck driver in Rolling Fork, said he jumped out of bed and ran to the corner of the room when he heard the tornado alert.